WisalELALOUAN1/GFP/README.md

 2. Add your `google-services` for Firebase integration.
 3. Run the app on an emulator or a physical device.

+You can directly install the application on any Android device by downloading the latest release:

+➡️ Download app-release.apk

+This APK contains the full application build, including Firebase authentication, offline storage with Realm, and AI-based budget prediction.

 ---

 ##  Application Screens